-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - RubberBall Productions/Getty

-“If you’re ill, your family members are ill, stay home, don’t spread those diseases,” Dr. Amler said.
+“If you’re ill, your family members are ill, stay home, don’t spread those diseases,” Amler said.
 “Basically that’s what they’ve done in China, they have isolated everyone.”

-And remember, face masks don’t really help much, unless you are putting them on people who are already sick and coughing.
+And remember, face masks don’t really help much, unless you put them on the people who are already sick, to protect others.

 - source